 - Accessible changes that create safe, single-story living (ramps, grab bars in bathrooms, rearranging cabinets/kitchen/bath so most-used items are easily in reach, elimination of trip hazards, etc.)

 - Willing to accept help with driving, errand running, light housekeeping, etc.

 - Prepared to have someone come in to support age-related decline via mobility assistance, transportation, errand running, grocery and meal support, etc.

 Plans to age-in-place must accommodate the senior’s typical social schedule, ensuring they attend their standard lunch dates, religious services, movies, meals out, etc..
 If aging-in-place translates to sitting stagnant at home, mostly alone, it is not the healthiest option.

 Paying for The Costs of Assisted Living vs. In-Home Care

 Once you’ve made a decision, you’ll need to plan how to cover the costs of care.
 If there isn’t a robust savings or retirement account in place, these costs can feel overwhelming.
 Fortunately, there is a wide range of funding options at your disposal.

 Read our post How to Pay for In-Home Care, which outlines some of the most common resources, including public and private insurance funds, personal assets, veteran’s benefits, reverse mortgages, and so on.

-Your free assessments with licensed home care agencies and touring prospective assisted living options (and asking the right, detailed questions) are the best way to determine whether assisted living or in-home care is best for you.
+Your free assessments with home care agencies and touring prospective assisted living options (and asking the right, detailed questions) are the best way to determine whether assisted living or in-home care is best for you.